 Screening

-In the UK, screening programs for bowel, breast and cervical cancers are designed to detect these cancers early, improving treatment outcomes.
+In the UK we have screening programs to detect cancers early.
+This improves treatment outcomes.
+There are screenings for bowel, breast and cervical cancers.
 Here’s an overview of each screening program:

 Bowel Cancer screening

-• Method: The primary screening method is the Faecal Immunochemical Test (FIT), which detects blood in the stool.
+• Method: the primary screening method is the Faecal Immunochemical Test (FIT).
+This detects blood in the stool.

 Breast Cancer screening

-• Eligibility: Offered to women aged 50 to 71 - women over 71 can still use the service however will need to self-refer by calling The Hub.
+• Eligibility: Offered to women aged 50 to 71.
+Women over 71 can still use the service however they will need to self-refer by calling The Hub.

 • Method: The screening method is a mammogram, which is an X-ray of the breast.